RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Reaction-Stuff/Creating a Reaction.md

 Creating a Reaction {#creatingareaction}
 ============
-- Execute the, `DiscordCoreAPI::Reactions::createReactionAsync()` function, while passing in a data structure of type `DiscordCoreAPI::CreateReactionData`, with a return value of type `auto`, or, `DiscordCoreAPI::Reaction`.
+- Execute the, `Reactions::createReactionAsync()` function, while passing in a data structure of type `CreateReactionData`, with a return value of type `auto`, or, `Reaction`.
 - Call the function with `.get()` added to the end in order to wait for its return value now.

 ```cpp